ibm-cloud-docs/cis/firewall-rule.md

 Follow these steps to delete an existing rule:

-1. Navigate to **Security > Firewall Rules**.
+1. Navigate to **Security > Firewall rules**.
-1. In the Firewall Rules table, locate the rule to modify and click the Actions menu on the right of the row.
+1. In the firewall rules table, locate the rule to modify and click the Actions menu on the right of the row.
 1. Select **Delete**.
 1. Confirm the rule deletion.